Generating Quantum Reservoir State Representations with Random Matrices: Experiments

 As a simple investigation, we train the spin chain to fit a cosine wave and vary the properties of the reservoir to identify the effect on performance.
 The initial aim is to show whether the reservoir, measured using random matrices, can accurately reproduce the input function.
 To produce the data, a cosine wave is fed into the five-atom reservoir through the magnetic field, coupling to all spins in the chain.
 After the simulation, a set of random measurements is made to construct a state representation for each time step, which may then be fed into a readout layer for future predictions.

 Figure~\ref{fig:sine-pred} shows the results of this study for a strongly coupled ($10\cdot \pi$) spin chain on single-step, open-loop prediction.
 In open-loop prediction, the real underlying cosine data is still fed into the reservoir, but the readout layer predicts future steps at previously unseen times.
-While the results look reasonable, we found that adjusting parameters such as the coupling strength between the spins and the dimensions of the state description could significantly impact reservoir performance.
-To illuminate this effect, we studied how the coupling strength, state description, and prediction length relate to the system's overall performance.
+While the results look reasonable, we found that adjusting parameters such as the coupling strength between the spins and the dimensions of the state representation could significantly impact reservoir performance.
+To illuminate this effect, we studied how the coupling strength, state representation, and prediction length relate to the system's overall performance.
 To do so, we ran a scan of these parameters with coupling strength $J \in \{0.01, 0.1, 0.5, 1.0, 2.0, 5.0, 10.0, 50, 100.0\}$, state dimension $s \in \{1, 10, 20, 50, 100, 500\}$ and prediction length $\tau \in \{0.05\tau, 0.5\tau, 1.0v, 2.5\tau, 5.0\tau, 25.0\tau\}$where $\tau$ is the period of the driving wave.
 Figure~\ref{fig:sine-wave} outlines the results of this investigation.
 Looking first at the prediction length, we see that the performance decreases as the reservoir must predict further into the future.
 This is expected.
 However, it is interesting to note that the model can make relatively stable predictions even at 2.5 times the period.
 The relationship between the reservoir parameters is perhaps of more interest.
 We see a stable region of coupling strengths and state dimensions within which the reservoir can produce well-correlated predictions to the underlying signal.
-This region is relatively unchanged with respect to prediction length.
+This region is relatively unaffected by prediction length.
 Interestingly, there appears to be a slight tradeoff between coupling strength and state dimension for the higher spin couplings.
 As this exists for all prediction lengths, it does appear that a larger state dimension may be required to map the more strongly correlated reservoirs correctly.
 It should be noted that these coupling strengths do not explore any strongly correlated regime, as they respond only to mild driving signals.
 This is largely due to limitations on the simulation time but is an avenue that should be explored in future work.